ch-andreatti/gym-dashboard/README.md

 </h2>

 <h4 align="center">
-🚧 Development 🚧
+🚀 Finished 🚀
 </h4>

 ## 💻 About

-GYM-Dashboard is a project to help people understand their progress in the gym.
-Click at link below to test the dashboard.
+GYM-Dashboard is a project to help people understand their progress in the gym by providing a dashboard to analyze their progress.

+Click at link below to test the dashboard:

 [GYM-Dashboard](https://app.powerbi.com/view?r=eyJrIjoiNTU4ZGQ5YzEtZjA4YS00YjRlLTk1MTQtZjJkMDU3YWY0NDQ5IiwidCI6IjA5ODFkMTdkLTFmYzItNDFjNy04MDE1LWQwZjljNTM2MGM1NiJ9)